RoryBlu/openai-agents-python/README.md

-# OpenAI Agents SDK
+# Sparkjar Agents SDK

-The OpenAI Agents SDK is a lightweight yet powerful framework for building multi-agent workflows.
+The Sparkjar Agents SDK is a lightweight yet powerful framework for building multi-agent workflows.
 It is provider-agnostic, supporting the OpenAI Responses and Chat Completions APIs, as well as 100+ other LLMs.

 <img src="https://cdn.openai.com/API/docs/images/orchestration.png" alt="Image of the Agents Tracing UI" style="max-height: 803px;">